degville/docs-cloud/en/install-openstack.md

 ```

 !!!
 Note:
-    We don't deploy Compute to machine `0`.
+    We don't deploy Compute to the first machine, `machine 0`.

 As before, it's worth checking `juju status nova-compute` output to make sure `nova-compute`
 has been deployed to three machines.
-Look for lines similar to this:
+Look for lines similar to these:

 ```no-highlight
 Machine  State    DNS              Inst id  Series  AZ       Message